 As a matter of principle, DuMont companies comply with all legal requirements so that illegal child labor and forced labor do not take place.
 With regard to the minimum age for admission to employment, we follow the requirements of the Youth Employment Protection Act.
 Excessive physical and mental fatigue is prevented by complying with legal requirements regarding working hours and rest breaks.
-This is ensured in part with the help of IT systems, and time cards are kept at DuMont Buchverlag.
+This is ensured in part with the help of IT systems; working time cards are kept at DuMont Buchverlag.

 In the past, the employees of various affiliated companies were given initial training in occupational health and safety by an occupational safety specialist.
-Occupational safety support for the companies is provided by external service providers who assist with compliance with legal regulations in this area.
+Occupational safety support for the companies is provided by external service providers who assist with compliance with statutory regulations in this area.
 A company doctor is available in some cases.
-Operational functions

-(first aiders, fire safety assistants, safety officers) have been appointed and regular refresher training is provided.
+Operational functions, e.g. first aiders, fire protection assistants and safety officers, are appointed, and regular training sessions are organized.